abdolence/circe-tagged-adt-codec-scala3/README.md

 ### Complex ADT definitions and trait inheritance

-All the following examples are support for this codec:
+All the following examples are supported by this codec:
 ```scala

 sealed trait MyTrait